andyjohnson0/HardView2/README.md

 * **R** resets scaling and zooming.

+* **M** displays a menu allowing the application to be registered with Windows explorer.

 * **Escape** exits the program.

 * You can also use the mouse wheel to zoom in/out, and drag to drag the image.